-For too long, the Black/African-American community has sought a cure for sickle cell anemia, leukemia and other blood cancers.
+For too long, the Black and African American community has sought a cure for sickle cell disease, leukemia and other blood cancers.
 Well, there is a cure —a blood stem cell transplant from a genetically matched donor of the same ethnic background.
 So yes, race matters!
 We have the power to save lives in our own community.
-But we need more Black donors.
+But we need more Black and African American donors.

 You Can Increase the Odds

 Patients are most likely to match a donor who shares their ethnic background.
 Yet of the 22 million potential donors on the Be The Match Registry®, only 4% are Black or African American.

 As a result, Black or African American patients only have a 23% chance of finding a match compared to 77% for White patients.

 Will you join the Be The Match Registry and potentially save a life?

 Take the First Step To Saving a Life

 Join the registry to be listed as a potential blood stem cell donor, ready to save the life of a patient in need of a transplant.
 You won’t donate until there is a patient who’s matched specifically with you.
 Here’s how to get started:

 - Join the Be The Match Registry online and request a swab kit.